LauLauThom/Fiji-QualiAnnotations/README.md

 Such files can be easily generated in a tabular software like excel (just select saving as csv).
 See the [example input files](https://github.com/LauLauThom/Fiji-QualiAnnotations/tree/master/Fiji.app/lib) and the associated [wiki section ](https://github.com/LauLauThom/Fiji-QualiAnnotations/wiki/Input-for-the-dropdown-plugin).
 <img src="https://github.com/LauLauThom/Fiji-QualiAnnotations/blob/master/images/Dropdown-plugin.png" alt="Plugin-dropdown" width="1000" height="300">

+- __Pie Chart from data-column__
+Allows the visualization of the data-distribution from a table column in Fiji.
+The plugin uses the JFreeChart library and is macro-recrodable.
+See Supplementary Figure 2 on Zenodo.

 # Annotate image-regions with ROI
 You can annotate image-regions by either drawing a new roi or selecting one or multiple existing ROI stored in the RoiManager before clicking the "Add" or category button.